Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: CONCLUSIONS AND FURTHER WORKS

-The goal of this paper is to provide an operational and easy-to-use guide for understanding and manipulating the artificial topology enabled by multipartite entangled states, with the aim to facilitate the design and engineering of quantum communication protocols.
+The goal of this paper is to provide an operational and easy-to-use guide for understanding and manipulating the artificial topology enabled by multipartite entangled states, with the aim to facilitate the design and engineering of dynamic communication protocols.
 As a consequence, we departed from the traditional combinatorial study of graph states, to focus on the theoretical analysis of different artificial inter-QLAN topologies.
 Such topologies are enabled by the proper manipulation of two-colorable graph states via local operations, and they are able to accommodate different inter-QLAN traffic patterns.

-We underline that our contribution should be intended as hands-on guideline for the network engineering community to recognize the marvels -- with no-classical counterpart -- enabled by entanglement for networking and inter-networking tasks.
+More in details, the design of two-colorable graph states used as inter-QLAN entangled resource follows the simplest scenario of classical LAN interconnection, such as two switched LANs interconnected by a single physical channel.
+Remarkably, the designed state is the simplest multipartite entangled state allowing inter-QLAN connectivity, since it requires for its preparation only a single EPR to be distributed between the different QLANs.
+Furthermore, even with this minimal requirement, it enables entanglement-based connectivity between the client nodes of the two considered QLANs, which are not connected in the physical topology.
+Indeed, this resource enables a pure mesh topology between different QLANs clients, such as the peer-to-peer topologies.

+As mentioned in Sec.~\ref{sec:1}, our proposal represents a preliminary step toward the design of traffic-dependent communication scenarios.
+Besides the use-cases analyzed in Sec.~\ref{sec:4}, further applications of the proposed model can be envisioned in scenarios involving a variable entanglement demand, where the variability may concern the identities of the involved nodes as well as the artificial links interconnecting them.
+One possible use-case in this direction is the interconnection of multiple quantum sensors \cite{DegReiCap-17,LenStrMue-16}, where the set of involved sensors can be dynamically determined at runtime and according to local feedback.
+For instance, suppose the super-nodes retrieve information about geographical information on target quantity to be measured.
+In that case, by properly manipulating the multipartite entangled state, the identities of sensors actively involved in the protocol can be adjusted accordingly.
+Similarly, our model can support entanglement-based quantum key agreement, where the set of participants in the agreement can be modified on-demand \cite{MurGraKam-20}.

+We aim at extending the proposed framework by investigating several future research directions, as: \begin{itemize} \item[-] impact of decoherence on the artificial topology; \item[-] analysis of the scalability properties exhibited by our proposal, as the number of QLANs and clients scale; \item[-] simulation of the proposal with traffic patterns tailored for specific applications, through selected quantum network simulators. \end{itemize}